Cavitha-GitHub/PPChallenge/README.md

 # Inspection App

-To build an app to help building inspectors to complete their day to day inspection tasks.
+**Problem Statement:**

 The City of Santa Monica publishes their Building Permit Inspection Schedule as open data.
 Building inspectors need to travel to various locations throughout the day to inspect building that are under construction.
 Building inspector supervisors need to ensure timely delivery of services and analyze overall trends.
-The app will help Building and Safety Division manage their requests for building permit inspections.
+The purpose of this project is to help the Building and Safety Division manage their requests for building permit inspections & enable building inspectors to complete their day to day inspection tasks.

+**Proposed solution**

+Power Platform is a low code/no code platform which can be used to build powerful apps that can be used on various devices.
+It can also be used to build automated flows to meet the business process needs of the organisation.
+Hence, the proposal is to use the power of the platform to provide a easy to use app for inspection management and to automate the process to reduce the workload of inspectors and supervisors.

 **Inspection Process**